 Requests for access will only be approved in cases where the researcher and the research organisation's RMF contact declare that all appropriate security measures required by the terms and conditions of the RMF Standard Agreement will be applied where the researcher accesses the CSO RDP from home.

-To apply, please complete the Application Form for Remote Connections to RDP (DOC 69KB) and forward it to your RMF Contact.
+To apply, please complete the Application for Remote Access to the RDP and forward it to your RMF Contact.

 Researcher Coordination Unit,